I just saw something up there on Fox says that the FBI says the shooter is the main focus of the investigation.

 I'm tired of losing to these people when they are the minority.

-We can pass a spending bill, but I assure you, in that spending bill, we're gonna be pushing back against this bureaucracy by doing what's called placing writers in the bill.
+2014, campaigning, August, McConnell, we can pass the spending bill, but I assure you in that spending bill, we're going to be pushing back against this bureaucracy by doing what's called placing writers in the bill.

 No money can be spent to do this or to do that.

-We're gonna go after them on health care.
+We're going to go after him on health care.

-We're gonna go after them on financial services.
+We're going to go after him on financial services.

-We're gonna go after them on the EPA.
+We're going to go after him on the EPA.

-We're gonna go after them across the board, all across the federal government.
+We're going to go after them across the board, all across the federal government.

-Last Tuesday, McConnell said this, answering a question of how he could reach out to the base and make them understand what's going on.
+Last Tuesday, McConnell said this, answering a question about how he could reach out to the base and make them understand what's going on.

 A lot of base voters have been really misled by a lot of talk show hosts and others about what's achievable when you don't have the White House.